swupnil/2014-inference2-solutions/README.md

-inference2-solutions
+Inference II Solutions
 ====================

-Solutions to the Problem Sets in Statistical Inference Theory II, Spring 2014.
+My solutions to the problem sets in Statistical Inference Theory II, Spring 2014.